Hyomoto/FAST/README.md

 * [DsStack](#dsstack-values-)
 * [DsTable](#dstable)
 #### DsChain
-Provides a linked-list style interface to build garbage-collected data structures.
+A linked-list style interface to build garbage-collected data structures.
 * clear() - Clears the data structure.
 * empty() - Returns if the data structure is empty.
 * size() - Returns the size of the data structure.
 * toArray() - Returns the data structure as an array.
 * toString() - Returns the data structure as an array as a string.
 #### DsLinkedList( values... )
-Provides a garbage-collected, linear-traversable data structure.
+A garbage-collected, linear-traversable data structure.
 Adds the values as provided.
 Implements DsChain.
 * clear() - Clears all entries.
 * empty() - Returns true if the list is empty.
 * first() - Returns the first link in the list.